Using your own servers with Cloud 66

 sh: n: source: not foundduring deployment may arise if you are not using the Bash shell.

-- CPU Architecture: We currently only support deploying to 64bit CPU architectures.
+- CPU Architecture: We only support deploying to 64-bit machines.

-- If your servers in a application are in different regions, then they will not be able to use their internal IPs to communicate with each other, so you will have to change your app to use the external IP environment variables.
+If the servers running an application are in different regions, then they will not be able to use their internal IPs to communicate with each other, so you will have to change your app to use the external IP environment variables.
 Keep in mind that this may incur additional traffic costs.

-- Detecting server’s private IPs are very difficult as there might be more than one, so we cannot decide which one should be used -hence all the connections are going to be via Public IPs
+Accurately detecting a server’s private IP is very difficult as there is often more than one - hence all the connections are via public IPs